 Over on the macOS side, open the Apple menu, click About This Mac, and then switch to the Storage tab.
 If you then click Manage, you’ll see a host of clean-up options for your Mac, from deleting temporary files to wiping downloaded movies you’ve watched (you can always download them from Apple again).

 On both macOS and Windows, make sure all the latest software updates are downloaded and installed (either Update & Security from Settings in Windows, or Software Update from the About This Mac dialog).
 This makes sure you’re running all the latest optimizations and bug fixes for your operating system.

 6. The nuclear option

-The process is actually very straightforward in Windows.
+The process is actually very straightforward on Windows.
 If you open up Settings (via the cog icon on the Start menu), then click Update & Security, then click Recovery, you can reset your PC.
-You’ll be left with a brand new version of Windows, and your laptop should run as it originally did.
+You’ll be left with a brand new version of Windows, and your laptop should run as well as it originally did.

 The process on macOS is a little more involved.
 You need to restart your Mac, then hold down Command+R as it reboots.
 When the macOS Utilities window appears, choose Reinstall macOS, and follow the instructions on screen.
 When everything is done, your laptop will restart again.

 Reinstalling Windows or macOS is so effective at making your laptop feel like new, you might want to think about doing it regularly—every few months or so.
 Just make sure your important files can be quickly restored afterwards (tools like OneDrive on Windows and iCloud on macOS are making this easier all the time).